Carolyn Fontaine - Obituary

-JEFFERSON CITY - Carolyn Ryan Fontaine, 88, of Jefferson City, formerly of St. Louis, died Saturday, July 11, 2020, at SSM Health St. Mary's Hospital in Jefferson City.
+88 of Jefferson City, formerly of St. Louis, died Saturday, July 11, 2020 at SSM Heath St. Mary's Hospital in Jefferson City.

-Mass of Christian burial will be 1 p.m.
-Friday, July 17, 2020, at Sacred Heart Catholic Church, with Fr.
-Joe Corel as celebrant.
-The family will receive friends from noon until service time at the church.
-Burial will follow in Calvary Cemetery.
-The family suggests memorial contributions to St. Jude Children's Research Hospital

-, Sacred Heart Catholic Schools and/or St. Vincent de Paul Catholic Church.
-Memorials may be left at or mailed to McLaughlin Funeral Chapel, 519 S. Ohio St., Sedalia, MO, 65301.

 On May 31, 1958, in Sedalia, at Sacred Heart Catholic Church, she married Normand E. Fontaine.
 He preceded her in death on June 11, 2014.